 - Scope of preparation: Which areas should you prepare?

 After learning about the requisite skills and traits, the next step is to prepare for the essentially asked questions.
 The first and foremost is your introduction.
-Interviewers often ask questions like ‘State top five things about you.’
+Interviewers often ask questions like ‘Tell me about yourself’ or ‘State your biggest strength and weakness’

 Identify 3-5 things from any information zone (Personal Information/Academic/Behavioural, Hobbies/Extra-curricular etc.) where you possess good knowledge/you are comfortable talking about it/ you would like to highlight.
 Try to make an introduction where you can directly/ indirectly pitch them along with some basic personal information.